-Set designers are usually independent contractors; actors working on the same production are almost always employees.
-A composer commissioned to write a new symphony will probably be an independent contractor, but the conductor who selected him is probably an employee.
+A composer commissioned to write a new symphony is usually an independent contractor, but the organization's music director is probably an employee.
 Staff photographers are employees; freelance photographers are typically independent contractors.
-Being characterized as either an employee or an independent contractor can affect the copyright ownership in the work, the way income taxes are paid, Social Security tax liability and the right to employee benefits.
+Being characterized as either an employee or an independent contractor can affect the copyright ownership in the work, the way income taxes are paid, Social Security tax liability.